MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cprogressctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Nesnesi oluşturulduktan sonra ilerleme çubuğu denetimini oluşturmak için çağırın `CProgressCtrl::Create`. `CProgressCtrl`
+`CProgressCtrl` nesnesi oluşturulduktan sonra ilerleme çubuğu denetimini oluşturmak için `CProgressCtrl::Create` çağırın.

 ### <a name="example"></a>Örnek